raviqqe/stak/doc/src/content/docs/embedding-scripts.md

         }
     }

-    pub fn wasted(&self) -> bool {
+    /// Returns `true` if a person is wasted. pub fn wasted(&self) -> bool {
         self.wasted
     }

-    pub fn throw_pie(&mut self, other: &mut Person) {
+    /// Throws a pie to another person. pub fn throw_pie(&mut self, other: &mut Person) {
         if self.wasted {
             return;